docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 ### Data Display

-To display data iterated over a qodlysource, you can follow these additional steps:
+To display data iterated over a Qodly Source, you can follow these additional steps:

 1. **Access the Matrix**: Within the Matrix component, locate the embedded Stylebox.
 2. **Add a Component**: Add a Text component or other relevant components within the Stylebox.